okadash/shelib/README.md

 * `callstack()` function invokes reserved parsers **parseopts** and **parseargs** and if you declare these reserved parser functions inside the shelib function, each of them is invoked in this order.
 At last, it runs **execute**.
 * If you invoke `stackshift`, next callstack automatically executed for further argument parsing.
 But if not, shelib function will immiediatly terminate with `execute` function.

-For more details, see [this](https://github.com/okadash/shelib-v5/blob/master/docs/COMPONENTS.md).
+For more details, see [this](https://github.com/shimmortal/shelib/blob/master/docs/CALLSTACK-COMPONENTS.md).

 # Shelib packages

 You can write own shelib funcitons and distribute them as **shelib packages**.
 There are no coding standard and no centralized CVS for shelib packages.
 Just use git repository to share your shelib packages.

-See also [@okadash/shef](https://github.com/okadash/shef) for shelib package manegement.
+See also [this document](https://github.com/shimmortal/shelib/blob/master/docs/SHEF.md) for shelib package manegement.

 # Author

 Okadarian Saru <okadas[at]tanban.org>

+# Maintainer

+Suzume Nomura <suzume315[at]g00.g1e.org>